United States v. Glen Adkins, Jr., and Warren F. Tonsing, Jr.

 Court Docket Number: 3:12-cr-00259-RJC-DCK

 According to court documents and the evidence at trial, Adkins and Tonsing and their co-conspirators worked in a "call center" or boiler room located in Costa Rica and defrauded United States residents, typically over the age of 55, by deceiving them into believing that they had won prizes in a "sweepstakes contest."
-The calls to victims were made from Costa Rica using Voice over Internet Protocol (VoIP), which utilizes computers to make telephone calls over the Internet, disguising the originating location of the calls.
+Victim calls were made from Costa Rica using the internet and Voice over Internet Protocol (VoIP) to disguise the originating location of the calls.
 The evidence revealed that the victims were informed that to receive their "prize," they were to wire, via Western Union, thousands of dollars for a purported "refundable insurance fee" to a so-called "insurance entity" in Costa Rica.
-When victims questioned the legitimacy of the operation, they were given phone numbers purportedly to United States government employees who falsely reassured the victims that they had in fact won a sweepstakes prize.
+When victims questioned the legitimacy of the operation, they were given phone numbers purportedly to United States government employees – actually telemarketers in Costa Rica - who falsely reassured the victims that they had in fact won a sweepstakes prize.
 The wires to Costa Rica went through Western Union in Mecklenburg County, North Carolina.
-The defendants and their co-conspirators then continued to solicit victims to send more money until their victims’ funds were depleted.
+The defendants and their co-conspirators continued to solicit victims to send more money until their victims’ funds were depleted or the victims realized they were defrauded.

 The written information on this website will be updated as new developments arise in the case.
 If you have any questions, please call Pam Washington toll-free at (888) 549-3945 or email her at email@example.com